 Persecution for our faith can separate us from friends and family.
 In some countries, Christian leaders are thrown into prison simply because of practicing their faith.
 They are separated from their families—who sometimes do not even know where their loved one is being imprisoned.
 Families are left to support themselves while the breadwinner is confined to a prison cell.

-Yet even so, these families can connect through prayer.
+Yet in the midst of such suffering, God gives comfort to these families.
 They can pray for each other’s protection, safety and provision.
 God hears those prayers.
-Despite their hardship, these believers are not separated from God.
+Despite their hardship, these believers are cared for by the Lord.

 Here in Canada, Christians may not suffer as much as our fellow believers in other nations.
-We may feel separated from them because our circumstances are different.
-Yet we need to be connected more.
-One of the best things we can do for our persecuted brethren is to intercede for them.
+We sometimes face opposition because of our beliefs, but are usually not jailed because of them.
+But we need to remember to intercede for our persecuted brothers and sisters.

 “Pray for us …” is the cry of persecuted Christians around the world.
-Today around the world more than 200 million are suffering for their faith in Jesus Christ.
+Today across the earth more than 245 million of them are suffering for their faith in Jesus Christ.
 Each year, Christians in more than 130 countries stand in prayer with our persecuted sisters and brothers through the International Day of Prayer for the Persecuted Church (IDOP).
-Join with us as Christians across Canada unite for our brothers and sisters who suffer because they declare their faith in Christ.
+Please join with us as Christians across Canada unite in prayer for our brothers and sisters who suffer because they declare their faith in Christ.

 "Human tendency is to focus on the tyranny of the urgent within our view.
 Organizations that work to keep the persecuted followers of Christ within the periphery of the church in the Western World serve a vital role for brothers and sisters around the world to grow in ever-greater unity through prayer."